synacktraa/Colorext-API/README.md

 <br>

->Note: This module is not yet completed, will adding more colors and features
+>Note: This module is not yet completed, will be adding more colors and features.